-The 1960's and 1970's Test is Tuesday, 4/9 during class time.
-The class will do a short review and then do makeup work and study during class time Monday, 4/8, and then take the test while the info is fresh in your mind!
+The 1960's and 1970's Test is Thursday, 5/1 during class time.
 It is 100% notes and discussion based.
 The notes and discussions are majorly based on the Americans Chapters 28 and 30 and 32.

 For the 15 multiple choice, choose the best answer!
 If you need to, eliminate wrong answers to find the best answer!